sk123927/RB_GNN/README.md

 ---

 ## Status
-The code will be released after the paper is accepted.
+The code will be released soon.
 This repository is a placeholder for now.

 ---